-- Effective Aug.
-2, 2021, and in tandem with CDC guidelines, masks are required in indoor spaces of public accommodation within Kansas City, Missouri through at least 12:01 a.m. on Saturday, Aug.
-28. The mask mandate applies to all persons aged five and older.
+- In tandem with CDC guidelines, masks are required in indoor spaces of public accommodation within Kansas City, Missouri.
+The City Council has voted to extend the mandate to Sept.
+23 and will consider further modifications as circumstances change.
+The mask mandate applies to all persons aged five and older.
 More information is available here.

 - Note, individual business establishments within and outside of KCMO may enforce their own guidelines, including but not limited to mask mandates, social distancing and other health/sanitation protocols.

 Kansas City Convention Center

 The Kansas City Convention Center is following the recommendations of the Kansas City Department of Health, the Governor of Missouri and the Mayor of Kansas City.
 The Kansas City Convention Center has achieved STAR accreditation from the Global Biorisk Advisory Council (GBAC), recognizing a higher standard for proper cleaning protocols, disinfection techniques and work practices in place to combat biohazards and infectious disease.
 Read the full release here.

 Kansas City International Airport

 The Kansas City Aviation Department is working diligently to provide a safe, secure and healthy environment for all travelers and employees at Kansas City International Airport.
 Department leaders are in close contact with the Kansas City Health Department and other expert agencies and support those agencies’ efforts.